apluslms/moodle-mod_astra/astra/assets/bootstrap/README.txt

 (because Moodle uses its own container class for styling and most pages already use that container)

-Bootstrap Javascript is only used as an AMD module under the directory astra/amd.
-The Bootstrap JS code is wrapped in an AMD module definition there.
-There is one hack to make dropdowns work in Moodle on line 318 in astra/amd/src/twbootstrap.js.
+Bootstrap3 Javascript is not used.
+Instead, Bootstrap2 JS is used from the theme_bootstrapbase (Moodle core theme).
+The theme includes the Bootstrap2 AMD module automatically in every page footer.